Is Barbenheimer really to blame? Covid experts on reasons behind jump in cases

 Nevertheless, authorities are continuing to monitor the situation as infection rates change.

-Dr Mary Ramsay, Head of Immunisation at the UK Health Security Agency (UKHSA), said: “We continue to see a rise in COVID-19 cases in this week’s report.
+Dr Mary Ramsay, head of mmmunisation at the UKHSA, said: “We continue to see a rise in Covid-19 cases in this week’s report.

 “We have also seen a small rise in hospital admission rates in most age groups, particularly among the elderly.